- This event has passed.

 w/ Lau Hawaiian Collective: Sueoka-Burk Duo opening!

 The group’s recordings have infused fearless and brilliant production while weaving unique, inventive elements of sound and textures into their intricate South Pacific tapestry.
-Over the years this has included adding such diverse instruments on their recordings as the Irish Uillian Pipe, Hawaiian Pahu Drum and the Electric Sitar.
-Guest appearances have included friend and Folk Rock icon Kenny Loggins singing in the Hawaiian Language; Internationally recognized Slam-Poet and Storyteller Kealoha; to the final recorded vocal performance by the “King Of Hawaiian Entertainment” Don Ho.
-“Complex, sophisticated and flawlessly conceived and engineered, HAPA concerts and recordings are as elaborate and visceral as today’s Hawaii” (Kauai Times) These disparate ingredients blended together musically in the Pacific emote the unique flavor of what Hawaii and HAPA music is: “Beautiful, fragile, spiritual, powerful” (Los Angeles Times).
+Over the years this has included adding such diverse instruments on their recordings as the Irish uilleann pipe, Hawaiian pahu drum and the electric sitar.
+Guest appearances have included friend and folk rock icon Kenny Loggins singing in the Hawaiian language; internationally recognized slam-poet and storyteller Kealoha; to the final recorded vocal performance by the “King Of Hawaiian Entertainment” Don Ho.

-Their music has appeared in countless National TV shows and feature films, and the group was showcased in a PBS Documentary hosted by Peter Fonda, who describes Hapa as “The music of my Bali Hai”.
+Their music has appeared in countless National TV shows and feature films, and the group was showcased in a PBS Documentary hosted by Peter Fonda, who describes Hapa as “The music of my Bali Hai.”
 National Geographic kicked off their “Geo Sessions” music series with profiles on the group and Ben Harper.
-HAPA was the first Hawaii Musical act to be given to honor of being introduced and performed as themselves on the smash Television series, “Hawaii 5-0″, performing their song “Olinda Road” which closed the first season’s finale.
-An estimated 25 million viewers watched the show and its re-broadcast.
-“Since my initial move to Hawaii to appear on “Lost”, the HAPA song “Olinda Road” will always remain the Soundtrack for my Hawaii-life” (Daniel Dae Kim).

 The blend of their original vocal sound was originated on a wooden picnic bench in the beautiful little beach town of Lahaina on the island of Maui in the early 1980’s.
-It has travelled far in 30 years, as Rolling Stone Japan recently described them as “Titans of the Genre”.
-Don Ho predicted in 1993: “What HAPA means and what their message is will touch and inspire millions”.
+It has traveled far in 30 years, as Rolling Stone Japan recently described them as “Titans of the genre.”
+Don Ho predicted in 1993: “What Hapa means and what their message is will touch and inspire millions.”

 What Other People Have Been Saying...